 2. (5 points) In 150 words or less, identify how the philosophy and practice of user-centered design, as reflected in the Wikipedia article of that name, can help with the activity-centered design advocated by Norman.
-Give one quote (bracketed by "") from each of the two articles (i.e., the Wikipedia article on User-Centered Design and Norman's paper).
+Give one quote (bracketed by " ") from each of the two articles (i.e., the Wikipedia article on User-Centered Design and Norman's paper).
 The two quotes are included in your word count.

 Most serious answers with a quote from each of the two sources will get full credit. -1.5 for one missing quote. -3 for two missing quotes.

-Good answers might discuss scenarios and use cases in user-centered design as a way that user-centered design (or closely aligned human centered design) could illuminate activity and task definitions that are the focus in activity-centered design.
+We discussed the scenarios and use cases as a way that user-centered design (or closely aligned human centered design) could illuminate activity and task definitions that are the focus in activity centered design.
+As an aside (not relevant for grading), I talked about analogs to experimental and rationalist approaches in cognitive psychology.